 2. With the rubber bumper gone, use a black stick, pry the ambient light sensor off the inside of the rear housing.
-The sensor is stuck to the rear housing with double-stick tape.
-Note: never poke the ambient light or you could damage the sensor board.
+Note: Never poke the ambient light or you could damage the sensor board.

 Replace the Ambient Light Sensor Board